Foreign policy of the George H. W. Bush administration

-George H. W. Bush, whose term as president lasted from 1989 until 1993, had extensive experience with US foreign policy.
+George H. W. Bush, whose term as president lasted from 1989 until 1993, had extensive experience with the United States foreign policy.
 Unlike his predecessor, Ronald Reagan, he downplayed vision and emphasized caution and careful management.
 He had quietly disagreed with many of Reagan's foreign policy decisions and tried to build his own policies.
-His main foreign policy advisors were Secretaries of State James Baker, a longtime friend, and especially National Security Advisor Brent Scowcroft.
-Momentous geopolitical events that occurred during Bush's presidency were:
+His main foreign policy advisors were Secretaries of State James Baker, a longtime friend, and National Security Advisor Brent Scowcroft.
+Key geopolitical events that occurred during Bush's presidency were: